-Teaching in a primary school is one of the most rewarding careers you can have.
-You will be working with a team of teachers and other adults, to support children to succeed both inside and beyond the classroom.
-The course is taught by expert tutors with extensive experience working in school settings, ensuring you are well supported to achieve the best results whilst achieving Qualified Teacher Status.
+Teaching in a primary school is one of the most rewarding careers you can have and a BA (Hons) in Primary Education will give you the experience and support you need to succeed in your studies and achieve Qualified Teacher Status.
+You will be working with a team of teachers and other adults to support children (aged 5 to 11) to succeed inside and outside the classroom.
+The course is taught using a blended learning and teaching approach, combining practical workshops and seminars, by expert tutors with extensive experience working in educational settings, ensuring you are well supported to achieve the best results.

 Sign up now to receive more information about studying at Middlesex University London.

 As a Primary school teacher you will be expected to demonstrate a sound knowledge of the subjects in the curriculum and how they inter-relate.
 You will study the core subjects of English, Mathematics and Science throughout the degree as well as Art, RE, Humanities, Music, Design and Technology, and Computing.
 These subjects will be taught separately and through interdisciplinary approaches.

 120 Credits- CertHE

 Core Curriculum (20 credits)

 IT and computing (10 credits)

 PE (0 credits)

 Professional Development One – 8 weeks (20 credits)